 Economics can be Micro or Macro

-Applicants must also provide documentation that they have completed all required immunizations, background checks, and drug screenings prior to matriculation.
+Admitted students must provide documentation that they have access to a dependable form of transportation to get to IPPE and APPE sites, and have completed all required immunizations, criminal background checks, and drug testing prior to the start of Orientation Week (August 21st, 2017).